Alliance Quantum grants

 Review of your application

-When NSERC and SSHRC receive an application, they first undertake an administrative assessment to ensure the application is complete and complies with all requirements.
-Once the administrative assessment is satisfactorily completed, NSERC and SSHRC will proceed with the merit assessment of the application.
+When NSERC receives an Alliance Quantum grant application, it first undertakes an administrative assessment to ensure the application is complete and complies with all requirements.
+Once the administrative assessment is satisfactorily completed, NSERC proceeds with the merit assessment of the application.

 Merit evaluation criteria

 The merit of your application is evaluated using the following four equally weighted criteria.
-Your proposal must address all the listed points (criteria and sub-criteria) to be considered for funding.
-For this initiative, alignment with the objectives and/or research topics will be assessed as part of the relevance and outcomes criteria.
+The proposal must address all the listed points (criteria and sub-criteria) to be considered for funding.

 Relevance and outcomes

 - Significance of the intended outcomes and of the economic, social and/or environmental benefits for Canada

 - Originality of the research to address the topic and the potential for generating new scientific knowledge

 - Extent to which the strategy to apply the research results is likely to achieve the intended outcomes